Add your own title and intro here (Change this under Settings -> General -> Tagline)

 I included the First Peoples’ Principles of learning above because I think it relates to the structure PSII has created.
 Particularily “Learning is holistic, reflexive, reflective, experiential, and relational (focused on connectedness on reciprocal relationships and a sense of place).”

-Inquiry: Smartphone Photography
+Free Inquiry #2: Smartphone Photography

 Students are using their phones for everything.
 Digital cameras are pretty much obsolete in our society except for when they’re used in an “aesthetic way”.
 So, we pretty much take all of our photos on our smartphones.
 This tutorial explained how to use the rule of thirds, control exposure, use different angles and more.
 Knowing how to take a good photo on your smartphone is important because you are capturing a moment and want to capture the feeling of the moment.
 Teaching students the skills to take better photos is important, no doubt they will have to take photos for a school project at some point.
 The section I found the most valuable was the video explaining the “rule of thirds”.
 This is a term I had heard before but didn’t fully understand.
 The tutorial included a small quiz in form of a google form to make sure you were fully prepared to carry on and begin taking photos.
 Additionally, it walked your through your phone settings to make sure all the right settings were applied.